stevejay/artfullylondon-api/README.md

 - Outer describe(s) on every test file
 - Add XRay tracing to every service
 - do I need to add cloudwatch:PutMetricData permission?
+- encoding issue with params in lambda integration?

 ## Issues